PierreSenellart/provsql/doc/source/user/probabilities.rst

-A common case of correlated data is a *block-independent database*, where tuples are grouped into mutually-exclusive blocks (exactly one tuple per block is assumed to be true). :sqlfunc:`repair_key` restructures the provenance circuit to enforce this mutual exclusivity: it takes a table and a key attribute, and rewrites each group of tuples sharing the same key value into independent, mutually-exclusive alternatives.
+A common case of correlated data is a *block-independent database*, where tuples are grouped into mutually-exclusive blocks (exactly one tuple per block is assumed to be true). :sqlfunc:`repair_key` sets up provenance to enforce this mutual exclusivity: it takes a table and a key attribute, and makes each group of tuples sharing the same key value into mutually-exclusive alternatives, with the groups independent of one another.
+Call :sqlfunc:`repair_key` directly on a table without provenance, as in the example below; it adds the ``provsql`` column itself and is used *instead of* :sqlfunc:`add_provenance`, not after it.

 .. code-block:: postgresql